 How long do facelift results last?

-- Skin quality and elasticity before surgery
+- Skin quality and elasticity going into surgery

-- Sun exposure habits post-procedure
+- Sun exposure habits afterward

-- Lifestyle factors (smoking, diet, sleep)
+- Lifestyle factors — smoking, diet, sleep

 Mini facelift vs full facelift: what is the difference?